LuckyOne7777/ChatGPT-Micro-Cap-Experiment/Scripts and CSV Files/evaluation_report.md

 Although trade execution occurred at the FIFO lot level, aggregation of realized outcomes at the position level reveals that only 10 of 22 tickers generated positive total PnL.
 Average losses exceeded average gains in magnitude, and the largest single position loss dominated overall results, consistent with exposure to binary, event-driven return dynamics.

-The distribution of FIFO lot-level outcomes (reported elsewhere) aligns with the concentration patterns observed at the ticker level, indicating that portfolio-level concentration emerged from a small number of large-magnitude realized exits rather than from uniformly poor trade execution.
+The distribution of FIFO lot-level outcomes (reported in Trade-Level Analysis) aligns with the concentration patterns observed at the ticker level, indicating that portfolio-level concentration emerged from a small number of large-magnitude realized exits rather than from uniformly poor trade execution.

 ---